surlykke/Go-Generics-with-constraints/README.md

 }
 ```

-`Loggable` may be a class or an interface, and any method defined on `Loggable`
+`Loggable` may be a class or an interface, and any concrete type substituted
+for `L` must extend/implement `Loggable`.

-may here be applied to field `l`.
+Thus any method defined on `Loggable` may here be applied to field `l`.

-This works well in java where everything is a pointer to an object.
+This works well in java where everything is a pointer to an object, and where
+inheritance plays a central role.
 It has served as inspiration for this proposal, though what's described here
 is quite different due to the language differences.